ibm-cloud-architecture/codepattern-certificate-management/README.md

 ### Architecture Goals

-1. Given an [IBM Cloud VPC Load Balancer as a Service (LBaaS)](https://cloud.ibm.com/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc) and its [LISTENER](https://cloud.ibm.com/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc#front-end-listeners-and-back-end-pools), then create the minimum required services/configurations to provide a certificate for the Listener.
+1. Given an [IBM Cloud VPC Application Load Balancer as a Service (LBaaS)](https://cloud.ibm.com/docs/vpc?topic=vpc-load-balancers), create the minimum required services/configurations to provide a certificate for the Listener.
 3 Demonstrate how the [IBM Cloud Certificate Management Service (CMS)](https://www.ibm.com/cloud/certificate-manager) is required to order/hold the certificate.
 4. Show how to create an auth policy between LBaaS and CMS is also defined to enable the LBaaS LISTENER to read/write to the CMS.